Brittonicisms in English: Diglossia model

-Endorsed particularly by Hildegard Tristram (2004), the Old English diglossia model proposes that much of the native Romano-British population remained in the northern and western parts of England while the Anglo-Saxons gradually took over the rule of these regions.
-Over a long period, the Brittonic population imperfectly learnt the Anglo-Saxons' language while Old English continued in an artificially stable form as the written language of the elite and the only version of English preserved in writing.
+Endorsed particularly by Hildegard Tristram (2004), the Old English diglossia model proposes that much of the native Romano-British population remained in Northern and Western England, and the Anglo-Saxons gradually took over the rule of those regions.
+Over a long period, the Brittonic population imperfectly learnt the Anglo-Saxons' language, and Old English continued in an artificially-stable form as the written language of the elite, which was the only version of English to be preserved in writing.
 After the Norman conquerors removed Anglo-Saxon rule, the dialects of the general population, which would have included Brithonic and Norse-influenced versions of English, were eventually recorded and appear as Middle English.

-This kind of variance between written and spoken language is attested historically in other cultures, notably Latin, and may occur commonly.
-For instance, Moroccan Arabic (Darija) and other colloquial varieties of Arabic have had virtually no literary presence in over a millennium; the substantial Berber substratum in Darija (and likewise, the Coptic substratum in Egyptian, etc.) would not have appeared in any significant Arabic works until the late 20th century, when Darija, along with the other varieties of Arabic, began to be written down in quantity.
+That kind of variance between written and spoken language is attested historically in other cultures, notably in Latin, and may occur commonly.
+For instance, Moroccan Arabic (Darija) and other colloquial varieties of Arabic have had virtually no literary presence in over a millennium; the substantial Berber substratum in Darija (and likewise, the Coptic substratum in Egyptian, etc.) would not appear in any significant works in Arabic until the late 20th century, when Darija, along with the other varieties of Arabic, began to be written down in quantity.